 The biggest obstacle to obtaining multiple commitments is taking the time to find a handful of banks who want your business.
 The other obstacle is reliance which means staying the course once you’ve gotten that first commitment.
 There’s a temptation to pack it in and not keep testing the waters.

 Beyond loan origination fees, the biggest out-of-pocket cost to pay a lender is legal fees.
 You/me have to pay for those.
 Someone has to pay the attorney fees for the thick loan documents that you will probably never read.
 We have to pay those, not the bank.

 Legals costs can’t be eliminated, but they can certainly be managed.
 Don’t let this cost slip through the cracks.
-If a junior staff member asked you for $2,000 to do a better job, would you give it to them?
-I thought not.
-Accordingly, manage those other, pesky, out-of-pocket loan costs just like the expenses in your own company.
+Manage those other, pesky, out-of-pocket loan costs just like the expenses in your own company.

 That includes rate, time, collateral, limited guarantees, covenants, and bank stipulations.
 Regarding stipulations, the word ‘none’ is included in my grid.

 My rate is usually a range based on my understanding of the cost of money.
 I’ll even phone bankers to get ranges.
 Regarding time, that’s easy.
 If for equipment, I match the term to the life of the equipment minus a year or two.